Eva Braun (band): Formation, debut releases (1989-1993)

 Although the marketing campaign was rather chaotic and unprepared, the album was noticed by some influential people of the music industry, like Gordan Paunović, Momčilo Rajin, Petar Janjatović, Bojan Žikić, Nebojša Pajkić, Tomislav Grujić and Dinko Tucaković, who was the art director of the Museum of Yugoslav Film Archive.
 Radio B92 also played a great role in promoting Prisluškivanja.
 The rest of 1992 the band spent on promoting the album on the medias who were interested in pop and rock music.
 Eva Braun had no music videos in this period, so TV appearances were only in the form of interviews and lip-synch performances.
 Few songs from Prisluškivanja became minor hits such as "Već viđeno", "Ponekad", "Sva tvoja ćutanja", "Jagodna Polja" and "Kuća lutaka".

 In January 1993, Mića Jakšić organized a tour called "Dobri bendovi Vojvodine" (Good Bands of Vojvodina) as a response to then heavily promoted tour "Brzi bendovi Srbije" (Fast Bands of Serbia).
-Few bands of very different music styles took part and, besides Eva Braun, those were Generacija Bez Budućnosti, 16x8x23, Gluve Kučke, Instant Karma, Oružjem Protivu Otmičara and others.
+A few bands of very different music styles took part and, besides Eva Braun, those were Generacija Bez Budućnosti, 16x8x23, Gluve Kučke, Instant Karma, Oružjem Protivu Otmičara and others.
 Till the end of February, the tour had included all the major cities of Vojvodina, and the last concert was held in Belgrade's KST.
 The bands who took part in the tour also recorded a cover of the Clash song London Calling, under the title "Vojvodina zove" (Vojvodina Calling), but the song was never released.

-Having finished the "Dobri Bendovi Vojvodine" tour, the band started working on the unplugged concert which was announced for the mid-Spring 1993.
+Having finished the "Dobri Bendovi Vojvodine" tour, the band started working on the unplugged concert which was announced for mid-Spring 1993.
 With a help of Dinko Tucaković, the concert was held on 16 April 1993 in the Hall of the Yugoslav Film Archive.
 The crowd of 200 people enjoyed what is considered the best concert of the band's early career.
 The concert lasted for two and a half hours, with three encores.
 The band played own songs as well as some covers.
 The guests were Sabljar of Dža ili Bu and violinist Saša Štukelja.
 The whole performance was recorded and, about a month later, released as a live album Unplugged 16.04.1993.
 Today, the album is considered a rarity, as only 200 audio cassettes were released.